 - Appliances – appliances large and small, including refrigerators, freezers, washers, dryers, trash compactors, air conditioners, toasters, microwave ovens, etc. We can not accept non-working small plastic appliances (though we may be able to repair some models).
 Items that are typically not recyclable include plastic fans, hand held hair dryers, home phones, adding machines, video game controllers, coffee makers, air purifiers, modems, humidifiers, etc.

 - Batteries – We accept lead/acid car batteries, computer backup/UPS, laptop batteries, and lithium-ion batteries.
 We can not accept household alkaline batteries (AA, AAA, C, D, 9-volt), which may be recycled at O’Reilly Auto Parts (411 May Ave), Outdoor World (136 River St), City of Santa Cruz Public Works, 809 Center St Rm 201, SC Municipal Utilities, 212 Locust St, Louden Nelson Center (301 Center St), Buena Vista Resource Recovery Center (Mon-Sat, 7:30-3:30), and SC Resource Recovery at Dimeo Lane (Mon-Sat, 7:30-3:30).

 - We accept all Non-Ferrous metals – including copper, lead, nickel, tin, titanium and zinc, and alloys such as brass.

-Drive-Thru Recycling Center – the following items correspond to bin locations as you enter our recycling drop off area, last entrance (look for RECYCLE sign).
+Drive-Thru Recycling Center – located at the last entrance (look for RECYCLE sign).
+We accept the following items which correspond to bin locations as you enter our recycling drop off area.

 - Brown and red glass bottles.